nicercode/EnvironmentalComputing/README.md

 ### Building the site

-Once you are happy with the format of a new page you created, using the following function to render your page.
-Knitting your .rmd will also do the trick!
+Once you are happy with the format of a new page you created, use the following functions to render your page.
+Knitting your .Rmd will also do the trick!

 ``` r